-- We have a new PBIS within MTSS Follow-Up Series.
+- Want to be a SWIS Facilitator?!
+How about Tier 2 with PBIS?!
 Please visit our PBIS Training website for more details.

 - Be sure to check out the new resource on Mental Health in Schools.
 It's a blueprint on providing mental health services to students.
 Check out number 8 on page 26!

 - Interested in trauma-informed approach in schools?
 Check out this resource from CDE on successful implementation on trauma-informed approaches!

 - Want to feature your PBIS work?
 Send us artifacts/documents of your PBIS framework: expectations, acknowledgement system, discipline flowchart, etc. We are building our website and would love to feature work from Colorado schools!
 Email Jason Harlacher your products and we may publish them on our website!

 Positive Behavioral Interventions and Supports (PBIS) is a prevention-based framework for organizing evidence-based behavioral supports into an integrated continuum that enhances academic and social outcomes for all students.

 The mission of Colorado PBIS (CO-PBIS) is to establish and maintain effective school environments that maximize academic achievement and behavioral competence of all learners in Colorado.